Nigeria kidnap spike threatens to create lost generation of students

-- Some 400,000 children in NW Nigeria out of school due to insecurity

-- Criminal gangs seen more effective than Islamists in denying girls education

-KADUNA, Nigeria, July 6 (Reuters) - Yusuf Lado had not yet learned to read or write when his school closed for fear of attacks by armed gangs, which have been snatching students across northwest Nigeria in hopes of lucrative ransom payouts.
+KADUNA, Nigeria (Reuters) - Yusuf Lado had not yet learned to read or write when his school closed for fear of attacks by armed gangs, which have been snatching students across northwest Nigeria in hopes of lucrative ransom payouts.

 The 7-year-old has now set aside his dream of becoming a doctor and is training to be a welder, despite his slight build.